top of page

 Additional Information and Resources:

-• For more information on the City of Tampa’s Solid Waste/Recycling Programs and useful tips for reducing and avoiding waste, visit the City of Tampa’s Waste Reduction page.
+• For more information on the City of Tampa’s Solid Waste/Recycling Programs, useful tips for reducing and avoiding waste, including a handy Waste Sort feature to help you navigate the questionable stuff, visit the City of Tampa’s Waste Reduction page.

 • Download the City of Tampa app for collection days and more and follow them on Social Media.